metatensor/metatensor/docs/src/core/overview.rst

   ``"second_atom"`` (:math:`j`); while the properties would contain the value of ``"k"``.
 The data array would contain the values of :math:`(r_{ij})^k`.
-- if we are storing an atom-centered machine learning representation, the samples would contain the index of the atom ``"center"`` and the index of the corresponding ``"structure"``; while the properties would contain information about the e.g. the basis functions used to define the representation.
+- if we are storing an atom-centered machine learning representation, the samples would contain the index of the atom ``"atom"`` and the index of the corresponding ``"system"``; while the properties would contain information about the e.g. the basis functions used to define the representation.
 The :ref:`Labels figure <fig-labels>` above contains an example of samples and properties that one would find in machine learning representation.